Politics of New Zealand

-The politics of New Zealand function within a framework of a unitary parliamentary representative democracy.
-The structure of government is based on the Westminster system, and the legal system is modelled on the common law of England.
-New Zealand is a constitutional monarchy, in which King Charles III is the sovereign and head of state.
+The politics of New Zealand function within a framework of an independent, unitary, parliamentary democracy.
+The system of government is based on the Westminster system, and the legal system is modelled on the common law of England.
+New Zealand is a constitutional monarchy in which King Charles III is the sovereign and head of state, while his prime minister serves as the head of government.

 The New Zealand Parliament holds legislative power and consists of the King and the House of Representatives.
 The King is represented by the governor-general when not present in the country himself.
-Members of Parliament (MPs) are elected to the House of Representatives usually every three years.
+Members of Parliament (MPs) are each elected to the House of Representatives for a flexible term of office, with general elections held at least every three years using a mixed-member proportional (MMP) system.
 MPs usually belong to political parties.
 New Zealand has a multi-party system, though the dominant parties have historically been the Labour Party and the National Party (or its predecessors).
 Minority governments are common and typically dependent on confidence-and-supply agreements with other parties in the House of Representatives.

 Executive power in New Zealand is based on the principle that while the King reigns, the Government rules.
 Although an integral part of the process of government, the King and his governor-general remain politically neutral and are not personally involved in the everyday aspects of governing.
 The New Zealand Government exercises authority on behalf of and by the consent of the sovereign.
-Government is made up of ministers, who are selected from among MPs and accountable to Parliament.
+The government is made up of ministers, who are selected from among MPs and accountable to Parliament.
 Most ministers are members of the Cabinet, which is the main decision-making body of the Government.
-The prime minister is the most senior minister, chair of the Cabinet, and thus head of government.
-Other ministers are appointed by the governor-general upon the advice of the prime minister.
+It is headed by the prime minister, who is the most senior minister formally appointed by the governor-general.
+Other ministers are appointed by the governor-general on the advice of the head of government.

-The Economist Intelligence Unit rated New Zealand as the second most democratic country in the 2021 Democracy Index.
-The country ranks highly for government transparency and has the lowest perceived level of corruption in the world.
+According to the V-Dem Democracy Indices New Zealand was the sixth-most electoral democratic country in the world in 2023.
+The country ranks highly for government transparency and had the second lowest perceived level of corruption in the world in 2022.

 Legal framework

 New Zealand is a unitary parliamentary democracy under a constitutional monarchy.
-It has no formal codified constitution; the constitutional framework consists of a mixture of various documents (including certain acts of the United Kingdom and New Zealand Parliaments), the principles of the Treaty of Waitangi and constitutional conventions.
+It has no formal codified constitution; the constitutional framework consists of a mixture of various documents (including certain acts of the United Kingdom and New Zealand Parliaments), the principles of the Treaty of Waitangi, and constitutional conventions.
 The Constitution Act in 1852 established the system of government and these were later consolidated in 1986.
-Constitutional rights are protected under common law and are strengthened by the Bill of Rights Act 1990 and Human Rights Act 1993, although these are not entrenched and can be overturned by Parliament with a simple majority.
+Constitutional rights are protected under common law and are strengthened by the New Zealand Bill of Rights Act 1990 and Human Rights Act 1993, although these are not entrenched and can be overturned by Parliament with a simple majority.
 The Constitution Act 1986 describes the three branches of government in New Zealand: the executive (the Sovereign and the Executive Council), the legislature (Parliament) and the judiciary (Courts).